AltNet: Addressing the Plasticity-Stability Dilemma in Reinforcement Learning: Results and Analysis

 \section{Results and Analysis}

 In this section, we present empirical evidence that AltNet effectively addresses the plasticity–stability dilemma.
 We begin by contextualizing its performance through comparisons with established reset-based and non-reset baselines in diverse continuous-control environments.
 Next, we analyze the contributions of replay buffer preservation, network alternation, and periodic resets to higher performance.
-Finally, we extend our investigation to on-policy settings, where replay buffers are absent, to examine how alternating resets influence learning dynamics in these regimes.\\
+Finally, we extend our investigation to on-policy settings, where replay buffers are absent, to examine how alternating resets influence learning dynamics in these regimes.\extraParagraphSpacing{}

-We now evaluate AltNet in stationary continuous-control tasks from the DeepMind Control Suite \citep{tassa2018deepmind}, with a focus on the off-policy setting, where the underlying algorithm for all methods is Soft Actor–Critic (SAC) \citep{haarnoja2018soft}, which also serves as our baseline.
+We first evaluate AltNet on stationary continuous-control tasks from the DeepMind Control Suite \citep{tassa2018deepmind}.
+We focus on the off-policy setting and use Soft Actor–Critic (SAC) \citep{haarnoja2018soft} as the underlying algorithm for all methods, and as our baseline.
 SAC leverages a replay buffer to reuse past experiences.
-Later in \autoref{sec:ppo}, we extend our experiments to include an on-policy reinforcement learning algorithm, PPO, which does not rely on a replay buffer, to assess whether AltNet’s benefits persist under these different regimes.\\
+Later, we combine AltNet with PPO to assess whether our method's benefits extend to on-policy settings, which do not rely on a replay buffer.\extraParagraphSpacing{}

 All agents are trained for 1M environment interactions.
 The reset interval is fixed at \(200{,}000\) gradient updates (\(U\)).
-We vary the replay ratio \(RR \in \{1,4\}\), defined as the number of gradient updates per environment step.
-To ensure a fair comparison, we adopt the reset frequency normalization proposed by \citet{kim2023sample}, which accounts for both the replay ratio ($RR$) and the number of networks ($N$), as shown in ~\eqref{eq:resetfreq}.
+We vary the replay ratio \(\text{RR} \in \{1,4\}\), defined as the number of gradient updates per environment step.
+To ensure a fair comparison, we adopt the reset frequency normalization proposed by \citet{kim2023sample}, which accounts for both the replay ratio ($\text{RR}$) and the number of networks ($N$), as shown in Eq.~\eqref{eq:resetfreq}.
 We compare AltNet against the non-reset-based baseline SAC~\citep{haarnoja2018soft}, as well as state-of-the-art full network reset-based methods: Standard Resets~\citep{nikishin2022primacy} and Resets with Deep Ensembles (RDE)~\citep{kim2023sample}.